-67 Jurisdiction of the Appeal Court
+69 Jurisdiction of the Appeal Court

-- (1) The Appeal Court hears appeals against the decisions of the Student Court. - (2) The Appeal Court can review any decision or ommission of the Student Court. - (3) The Appeal court can review decisions of the Evaluation Panel. - (4) The Appeal Court can decide on any other matters that are placed under its jurisdiction by this Constitution.
+- (1) The Appeal Court hears appeals against the decisions of the Student Court. - (2) The Appeal Court can review any decision or omission of the Student Court. - (3) The Appeal court can review decisions of the Evaluation Panel. - (4) The Appeal Court can decide on any other matters that are placed under its jurisdiction by this Constitution.

-68 Lodging appeals or applications for review at the Appeal Court
+70 Lodging appeals or applications for review by the Appeal Court

-- (1) An appeal or an application for review at the Appeal Court is lodged at the Dean of the Faculty of Law, who will appoint an Appeal Court. - (2) The appeal must be lodged within thirty (30) days after the decision against which is being appealed was taken, unless this Constitution provides otherwise.
+- (1) An appeal or an application for review at the Appeal Court is lodged with the Dean of the Faculty of Law, who will appoint an Appeal Court. - (2) The appeal must be lodged within thirty (30) days after the decision against which is being appealed or which is reviewed was taken, unless this Constitution provides otherwise.

-69 Procedure of the Appeal Court
+71 Procedure of the Appeal Court